 In certain cases of excessively-weak abdominal musculature, recurrent hernias, or prior repairs that have failed, mesh reinforcement of the abdominal wall can be included to improve patient outcomes or minimize the risk of future problems.

 Of course, the main goal of tummy tuck (abdominoplasty) surgery is the removal of stretched, loose abdominal skin that cannot be “exercised” to its former pre-pregnancy (or pre-weight loss) state of youthful tautness.
 Striae (stretch marks) can also be removed or reduced.
 Wrinkled or unsightly belly buttons can be restored to a more youthful appearance, and the scars can be hidden to reduce the “bullseye” umbilical scar seen in some tummy tuck patients.
 Muscle (fascia) repair is part of virtually every tummy tuck, so not only the skin, but also the underlying abdominal wall is tightened and made flatter.

 Liposuction, ultrasonic liposuction, or other body contouring can be included as part of any patient’s individualized “mommy makeover.”
 Each “mommy makeover” is performed under a light general anesthetic (TIVA) as an outpatient operation in our nationally accredited (AAAASF) on-site surgical facility.
 No overnight stay is necessary.

 Costs for “Mommy Makeover”

-Together, these two operations as a single “mommy makeover” procedure will cost about $16000, or a savings of $1700, plus the savings of a single time off work or social activities rather than two “vacations” or sick leaves.
+Together, these two operations as a single “mommy makeover” procedure will cost about $17500, or a savings of $2400, plus the additional savings of a single time off work or social activities rather than two “vacations” or sick leaves.
 Exact cost quotes are available at the time of complimentary consultation with our American Board of Plastic Surgery-certified plastic surgeons.
 Financing options are also available.